mortenjc/Q1/docs/source/log.rst

   1893 6f           ; ld l, a                   | sp=407e, a=38'8' bc=0000, de=0010, hl=194b, ix=0000, iy=0000
   1894 e9           ; jp (hl)                   | sp=407e, a=38'8' bc=0000, de=0010, hl=1938, ix=0000, iy=0000
   1938 c9           ; ret                       | sp=407e, a=38'8' bc=0000, de=0010, hl=1938, ix=0000, iy=0000

+First we put two numbers 0x0010 and 0x0020 on the stack, then call the pseudocode interpreter (pc 0x6001 - 0x600f).
+The 'add' pseudocode instruction is picked up at 0x187f, causing the add istructions at 0x18a5 - 0x 18a7, placing the correct result (0x0030) on the stack at 0x18a8.

+Then at 0x1875 the 'return from subroutine'  pseudocode instruction is retrieved, causing the return instruction at 0x1938.